-- You will probably need a doctor who is part of your health plan (often called a preferred provider) and/or accepts your health insurance.
-Otherwise, you might have to pay for your health care yourself.
-(For more on this, call us for a copy of Health Insurance and Financial Assistance for the Cancer Patient.)
+- You’ll need a doctor who is part of your health plan (often called a preferred provider) and/or accepts your health insurance.

-- Pick a doctor who practices (has privileges) at a hospital that you are willing to use.
+- Pick a doctor who practices (has privileges) at a hospital that you’re willing to use.
 Doctors can only send patients to hospitals where they have admitting privileges.

 Make a list of doctors who might be a good fit